DOS Days

 26-pin VGA Feature connector

-RAMDAC IBM RGB525 (175 MHz)
+RAMDAC Viper Pro: IBM RGB525 (175 MHz)

 Part # ?

-FCC ID FTUVL91K525 (VLB)
+FCC ID FTUVL91K525 (Viper Pro VLB)

-Jun 1995: $649 (4 MB street price)
+Jun 1995: $649 (Viper Pro 4 MB street price)

-See Also Diamond Viper/Viper SE
+See Also Diamond Viper

-Based on the Weitek P9100 graphics accelerator (just as the later Viper SE and Viper PCI did), this chip was able to display screen resolutions up to 1600 x 1200 in 65,536 colours and also handle very high vertical refresh rates up to 120 Hz (at lower resolutions).
-For hardware video, the rear of the card also hosted a Weitek P9130 Video Power coprocessor.
+The Weitek P9100 graphics accelerator, found on both the Viper Pro and Viper SE, was an enhanced version of their earlier P9000 found on the original Viper.
+It got an integrated VGA core as well as PCI bus support.
+Its core clock was also increased to 50 MHz.
+It was able to display screen resolutions up to 1600 x 1200 in 65,536 colours and also handle very high vertical refresh rates up to 120 Hz (at lower resolutions).

-The Viper Pro Video was also able to scale full-motion video at 30 frames per second in resolutions up to 1280 x 1024.
+The Viper Pro was a premium option with onboard hardware video decoding - the rear of the card hosted a Weitek P9130 Video Power coprocessor.
+This was able to scale full-motion video at 30 frames per second in resolutions up to 1280 x 1024.

 The maximum refresh rates for the Viper Pro Video are: